 Jon Morda has a Bachelor of Arts degree from the University of Toronto (1975) and is a member of the Institute of Chartered Accountants of Ontario (1980).
 He has over 20 years' experience in the mining industry, with several positions as Chief Financial Officer of mineral exploration and gold producing companies listed on the TSX.
-Mr. Morda recently retired as Chief Financial Officer of Alamos Gold Inc. in Toronto, a mineral exploration and gold producing company listed for trading on the TSX.
+In 2011, Mr. Morda retired as Chief Financial Officer of Alamos Gold Inc., a mineral exploration and gold producing company listed for trading on the TSX.
 He currently is a director of Kootenay Silver Inc. (TSX-V).